aflaag/.config/README.md

 ### neovim

+- CoC
-- how to scroll documentation CoC
+    - how to scroll documentation
+    - ctrl + y thing
 - nvim tree
   - fixare il bug in apertura
   - nvim tree resets the width when closed and re-opened